erox455/Grasp/README.md

 ## Changelog

+### 1.2.5
+* Fixed graspable static and skeletal meshes defaulting to hidden in game

 ### 1.2.4
 * Add optional InputTag to pass along with ability spec on activation
 	* Resolves Lyra tag-based input systems and "wait for input" tasks